-You can use this formula to measure the performance of individual customer support agents or get a better sense of the entire team’s performance.
+You can use this formula to measure the performance of individual customer service agents or get a better sense of the entire team’s performance.

 We recommend both.
-Measure the individual customer support agents’ average ticket resolution time to see which team members are being overwhelmed with too many tickets.
-By measuring the entire team’s performance, you can also see if there are any bottlenecks in your customer support processes that hold up the team’s workflow.
+Measure the individual customer service agents’ average ticket resolution time to see which team members are being overwhelmed with too many tickets.
+By measuring the entire team’s performance, you can also see if there are any bottlenecks in your customer service processes that hold up the team’s workflow.

 Want to lower your average ticket resolution time?
 Consider implementing a standard email reply time policy and using a tool such as timetoreply to keep track of customer service emails and the time it takes to resolve the issue.

-This metric is closely aligned to the Average Ticket Resolution Time, and tracks how long it takes your customer service team to provide a first reply to incoming customer support requests.
+This metric is closely aligned to the Average Ticket Resolution Time, and tracks how long it takes your customer service team to provide a first reply to incoming customer service requests.